-Master of Architecture: MArch 2+
+Master of Architecture: MArch 2

-The MArch 2+ curriculum is a five-semester, advanced-placement course of study that always begins in a fall semester.
-Students are considered for placement in the MArch 2+ curriculum on the basis of design portfolio evaluation and the extent of their undergraduate architectural studies.
+This four-semester program is for strong architectural design students beginning their studies who hold baccalaureate degrees in architecture (a BS in Architecture, typically, or a professional degree from outside of the United States).
+Students are considered for placement in the MArch 2 curriculum on the basis of design portfolio evaluation and the extent of their undergraduate architectural studies.
 Placement in this curriculum is highly selective.
-The MArch 2+ sequence begins with the final, comprehensive core studio (ARCH 419) and concludes with the Degree Project; parallel course work in each of the five semesters matches that of the MArch 2 curriculum, plus electives selected in consultation with the student's graduate adviser.
+The MArch 2 program begins with the final comprehensive core studio (ARCH 419) and concludes with the Degree Project.
 This 75-credit program leads to a professionally accredited Master of Architecture degree.